 It’s no secret that medical marijuana has gained fame recently.
 Marijuana is now accepted in most states, and that’s why.
-However, two of its compounds receive the utmost attention for their medical benefits.
+However, two of its compounds receive the utmost attention for their potential medical support.
 These are CBD and THC.

 How much is in each varies vast amounts, so it’s essential to know if they’re right for you and make the right choice!
 How do you know if you’ll feel energized or sleepy?
 This is why it’s essential to understand how much cannabinoid each product contains.